Linguistics575/575_OCR/README.md

 # 575_OCR
 holds work for 575_OCR project.
 At present, this repository contains resources in 2 directories:
-- `azure/`: contains a script to run an image to call the MS Azure Handwriting Recognition API and related resources.
+- `azure/`: contains a script to run an image through the MS Azure Handwriting Recognition API and related resources.
 (See readme there)
 - `evaluation/`: contains a script to calculate Word-Error-Rate and various experiments and evaluations.
 ---